desu777/online_gaming_behavior_data/README.md

 - `sql/`: Contains SQL scripts for creating tables, loading data, and various queries.
 - `data/`: Contains the sample data used in the project.
-- `presentation/`: Contains the presentation summarizing the findings.

 ## Getting Started